dmytrovoytko/llm-interview-assistant/README.md

 ### :stop_sign: Stop all containers

 Run `docker compose down` in command line to stop all services.
 Don't forget to remove downloaded images if you experimented with project locally!
+Use `docker images` to list all images and `docker image rm ...` to remove those you don't need anymore.

 ### Best practices
  * [x] Hybrid search: combining both text and vector search (Elastic search, encoding)